dailystory/docs/articles/changelog/2020/may.md

 # DailyStory Product Updates for May 2020
 ## May 26, 2020
 * Add report not ready exception
+* edits to error messages to make them more user friendly

 ## May 25, 2020
 * send from queue pattern similar to emails for text messages